Citation-Media/multilingual-bridge/docs/REST_API/language-fields-and-links.md

 ### 2. Translation Links in _links with Full Embed Support

-The plugin automatically adds translation links to the `_links` property of REST API responses with full embed support.
-This allows you to discover all available translations of a post and embed them in a single request.
+The plugin automatically adds translation links to the `_links` property of REST API responses for both posts and terms with full embed support.
+This allows you to discover all available translations and embed them in a single request.

-#### Example Request
+#### Example Request for Posts
 ```
 GET /wp-json/wp/v2/posts/123
 ```

-#### Example Response with Translation Links
+#### Example Response with Translation Links for Posts
 ```json
 {
   "id": 123,